Updated on November 2nd, 2024 By Felix Martinez

 Source: Investor Presentation

-Free cash flow was $4.3 billion, up from $3.6 billion a year ago.
-We have updated our estimate to $6.50 in earnings-per-share after Q3 results.
-We currently forecast Walmart to grow its earnings-per-share by 8% per year over the next five years.
+After Q2 results, we updated our estimate to $2.45 in earnings per share.
+We currently forecast Walmart to grow its earnings per share by 11% per year over the next five years.

 Competitive Advantages & Recession Performance

 Walmart’s primary competitive advantage is its extensive scale, enabling it to maintain low transportation costs and high distribution efficiencies.
-Consequently, the company can pass on these savings to customers through affordable prices, contributing to its everyday low prices strategy.
+Consequently, the company can pass these savings to customers at affordable prices, contributing to its everyday low-price strategy.

 Advertising is another strength of Walmart that helps maintain its brand recognition.
-The company’s vast financial resources allow it to invest billions of dollars each year in advertising.
+The company’s vast financial resources allow it to invest billions of dollars yearly in advertising.

 Moreover, Walmart’s competitive advantage ensures consistent profitability, even during economic recessions.
 The company performed remarkably well during the Great Recession, highlighting the resilience of its business model.